2021 Tongan general election: Electoral system

-The Legislative Assembly of Tonga has up to 30 members, of whom 17 are directly elected by first-past-the-post voting from single-member constituencies.
-The island of Tongatapu has ten constituencies, Vavaʻu three, Haʻapai two and ʻEua and Niuatoputapu/Niuafoʻou one each.
-Nine seats are held by members of the nobility, who elect representatives amongst themselves.
-The Cabinet formed by a Prime Minister may include up to four members not elected to the Assembly, who then automatically become members of the legislature.
-Around 60,000 voters were eligible to vote.
+The Legislative Assembly of Tonga has up to 30 members, of which 17 are directly elected by first-past-the-post voting from single-member constituencies.
+The island of Tongatapu has ten constituencies, Vavaʻu three, Haʻapai two and ʻEua and the Niuas have one each.
+Nine seats are held by members of the nobility who elect representatives amongst themselves.
+The cabinet formed by a prime minister may include up to four members not elected to the Assembly, who then automatically become members of the legislature.
+Unless the monarch dissolves the Legislative Assembly early, members serve a four-year term.

+Candidates and voters are required to be at least 21 years old and hold Tongan citizenship.
+Ineligible voters include those who have served a prison sentence of at least two years and individuals convicted of a criminal offence.
+To qualify, candidates are required to be eligible voters and present in Tonga for at least a three-month period within the six months before an election.
+Candidates running for a people's seat also require the signatures of at least 50 qualified electors from the constituency they contest and a deposit to be paid.
+Individuals subject to legal action for outstanding debt are ineligible to be contestants.
+Contestants for the people's seats were also required to undergo a legal clearance to qualify.
+The nobles, however, were exempt from this procedure.
+A total of 62,253 individuals were registered to vote in this election.